“The First Lady of Waikiki” is an elegant Victorian landmark on Waikiki Beach.

 Located on the legendary Waikiki Beach with views of the famous Diamond Head Crater, this towering, LGBT friendly, resort offers contemporary comfo…

-The islands have enjoyed an upswing in LGBT tourism since the December 2013 passing of the Hawai’i Marriage Equality Act.
-All estimates for the number of same-sex weddings were quickly surpassed, infusing the local community with newfound enthusiasm and passion.
+The islands have enjoyed an upswing in LGBTQ tourism since the December 2013 passing of the Hawaii Marriage Equality Act.
+All estimates for the number of same-sex weddings were quickly surpassed, infusing the local LGBTQ community with newfound enthusiasm and passion.

 Between the Waikiki beaches, the Bishop Museum, the USS Memorial Arizona and rainforest hikes, you can find something for both the adventurous and laid-back gay traveler on Oahu.
 The best places to dine are downtown Honolulu, where you will find authentic Hawaiian foods and luaus.
 There are gay & lesbian bars in Honolulu where you can enjoy a drink and meet the locals.